SDCalvo/mcp-ui-bridge/react-cli-mcp/PLAN.md

   - [ ] **Task 3.4.4**: Tool Usage Documentation

-    - [ ] Update `README.md` with clear instructions on how to install and run the `react-cli-mcp` tool against a React application.
+    - [ ] Update `README.md` with clear instructions on how to install and run the `mcp-ui-bridge` tool against a web application.
     - [ ] Document all CLI commands, options, and any programmatic API if offered.
     - [ ] Provide examples of how to connect an MCP client to the server started by the tool.
     - [ ] Add TSDoc comments to any programmatically exposed functions/classes for auto-generated API documentation (e.g., using TypeDoc) if applicable.